 4. Give me credit for what I’m worth

 Why not?
-The only reason why I would pick that expensive pair of Beat audio headphones is because I know its cool with my folks (They’re good quality by the way).
-People like to show off that kinds stuff.
+The only reason why I would pick that expensive pair of Beat audio headphones is that I know it’s cool with my folks (They’re good quality by the way).
+People like to show off that kind of stuff.
 We are using social in a very rudimentary form today, but I’d like to see it take over.
-It would be fun to get recommendations from my friends as to what is cool and what not.
-Today our social experience with most shopping sites end with liking a product or sharing it on facebook.
+It would be fun to get recommendations from my friends as to what is cool and whatnot.
+Today our social experience with most shopping sites ends with liking a product or sharing it on Facebook.
 A clever, deeper integration?
 Come on!

 Okay, I might have gone over the top with some of them, but you get the idea.
 Open up a little bit, make it a little more fun and better an experience, wed buy more.

 What are your thoughts?
 Why would you buy more from online shopping sites?